-Place: First Second Third Fourth Fifth Sixth, etc. Points: 1 2 3 4 5 6 etc.
+Place:FirstSecondThirdFourthFifthSixth,etc.Points:123456etc.

-- 2. Art.
-2 All competitors who finish the race shall be ranked and tallied in accordance with the above table.
-In cross\country, up to seven team members retain their order of finish.
+2. Art.
+2 - All competitors who finish the race shall be ranked and tallied in accordance with the above table.
+In cross_country, up to seven team members retain their order of finish.
 Any team members beyond seven shall be disregarded and shall not displace any opposing runners.
 The team score shall then be determined by totaling the points scored by the first five finishers of each team.
-The team which scores the fewest number of points is the winner. - 3.
-Art.
-3 If fewer than five competitors of a team finish, (or other number specified by the games committee) the places of all members of that team shall be disregarded and the team scores reranked.
-By state association adoption, modified scoring system may be used. - 4.
-Art.
+The team which scores the fewest number of points is the winner.

+3. Art.
+3 - If fewer than five competitors of a team finish, (or other number specified by the games committee) the places of all members of that team shall be disregarded and the team scores reranked.
+By state association adoption, modified scoring system may be used.

+- 4. Art.
 4 Ties in team scoring shall be resolved by comparing the sixth place finishers from the tying teams.
 The team with the best sixth place finisher shall prevail.
 If one team does not have a sixth place finisher, the team with the sixth place finisher shall prevail. - 5.
 Art.
-5 If only five competitors of tying teams finish, the tie shall be resolved by totaling the scores of the first four finishers.
+5 If only five competitors of tying teams finish, the tie shall be resolved by totaling the scores of the first four finishers. - 6.
+Art.
+6 The score of a forfeited dual meet in cross country shall be 15-50.